slainless/audio-biometric-nodes/README.md

 1. Start mosquitto MQTT broker server
 2. Start server with `uvicorn src.server.main:app`
-3. Setup wifi and mqtt for each microcontrollers using `wifi` and `mqtt` command respectively.
+3. Setup wifi and mqtt, do verification, or take sample using RemoteXY.
-   Connect to serial port then sent those commands after the controller done booting.
-4. For mqtt configuration, use `localhost` or `ip.add.re.ss` of your mosquitto broker.
-   Then use port `1883` or other if using custom port.
-5. Send `record` command to recorder serial port to start recording.
-6. The server should receive the recording, verifying it, then send command to controller if successful.
+4. The server should receive the recording, verifying it, then send command to controller if successful.
+5. Swagger docs is also provided via http://localhost:8000/docs.